zhubo812/Courses/NLP/chapter1.md

 ~~~~
 ### Python介绍
-Python is a <font color=yellow>programming language</font> that lets you work quickly and integrate systems more effectively.
+Python is a <font color=black>programming language</font> that lets you work quickly and integrate systems more effectively.
 ~~~~
 ### Python基础语法